-- Peter asserts firsthand knowledge as an eyewitness (1 Peter 1:16) - Remember, Jesus prophesied that Peter would die by crucifixion - Peter abandoned Jesus the night before his crucifixion - Later we find Peter defending Jesus Christ as Lord-something happened to Peter - Thus, Peter explicitly rejects the hearsay argument here - Gospel According to Luke and Acts were written sequentially.
+Peter asserts firsthand knowledge as an eyewitness

+- 2 Peter 1:16 For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty. - Remember, Jesus prophesied that Peter would die by crucifixion - Peter abandoned Jesus the night before his crucifixion - Later we find Peter defending Jesus Christ as Lord-something happened to Peter - Thus, Peter explicitly rejects the hearsay argument here

+• Gospel According to Luke and Acts were written sequentially.
 All extant evidence points to Paul being beheaded in Rome.
 Why wasn't that fact included at the end of Acts?
 Consider perhaps that Acts was written before Paul's death.
 This puts the record of Luke nearly at Jesus' lifetime.
-Many scholars hold that Matthew was written before Luke! - The Bible clearly points to eyewitnesses thus rejecting the hearsay argument - o The New Testament contains numerous embarrassing accounts of Jesus' followers - Corinthian church was deep in sexual sin - Peter fights with Paul - o The Bible is not a carefully devised fable - o Given the explicit historical details given that have only recently been verified, one can reasonably conclude the New Testament is a historical document not just hearsay
+Many scholars hold that Matthew was written before Luke!

+- The Bible clearly points to eyewitnesses thus rejecting the hearsay argument - The New Testament contains numerous embarrassing accounts of Jesus' followers - Corinthian church was deep in sexual sin - Peter fights with Paul - The Bible is not a carefully devised fable - oGiven the explicit historical details given that have only recently been verified, one can reasonably conclude the New Testament is a historical document not just hearsay